tanzfisch/Igor/src/docs/Example04_3D_Rendering.md

 3D Rendering Example                                     {#example04}
 ====================

 The 3D example shows how to load models and place them in to a 3D scene.
-It also introduces light, lod and switch nodes.
+It also introduces light, lod and switch nodes ([youtube](https://www.youtube.com/watch?v=UQ7iFGFOv10)).

 Build
 =====